PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

    guest ok = yes
 ```

 Finally, I decided to probe around on the FTP server, which didn't appear to have anonymous logins.
-With a few services, a bit of a map of the environment and some service versions in hand, I ran a few search queries through `searchsploit` before landing on the following exploit for `ProFTPd 1.3.5`.
+With a few services, a bit of a map of the environment and some service versions in hand, I ran a few search queries through `searchsploit` before landing on the following exploits for `ProFTPd 1.3.5`.

 ```
 root@kali:~# searchsploit 1.3.5 -w | grep -i proftpd